stefan-hoeck/idris2-tutorial/src/Tutorial/Traverse.md

 ### Interface Traversable

-Now, here is an interesting observation: We can implement a function like `traverseList` for other container types.
+Now, here is an interesting observation: We can implement a function like `traverseList` for other container types as well.
 You might think that's obvious, given that we can convert container types to lists via function `toList` from interface `Foldable`.
-However, while going via `List` might be feasible in some occasion, it is undesirable in general, as we loose typing information.
+However, while going via `List` might be feasible in some occasions, it is undesirable in general, as we loose typing information.
 For instance, here is such a function for `Vect`: